TimeWarpEngineering/timewarp-architecture/Source/TimeWarp.Architecture.Template/templates/TimeWarp.Architecture/Documentation/Developer/HowToGuides/HowToWrite_BFF_API_Contracts.md

 public sealed partial class GetUsers // Example for a "Get" operation
 \```

+The class is partial to allow Mixins placed on Requests to generate code.

 #### Nested Classes

 Within the main class, several nested classes define the structure of the API contract: